trafort/TechPIx/README.md

   # Author

-  @Trafort  for me Revising the Re-writing the code
+  @Trafort  for me Revising the Re-writing the code <br>
   @MadsCores For Teaching And Writing the code